Najeeb-Sulaiman/vps/k3s/k3s-setup.md

 ## K3s Setup Guide
+Information about k3s and the installation can be found in the k3s docs here: https://docs.k3s.io/

 ### Install K3s (Traefik enabled)
 This installs a full Kubernetes distro, with Traefik as the default ingress controller:
 ```bash